#Project configuration

 value will override the port

-set within your retype.yml
+set within your retype.yml project configuration file.

-Custom configuration for the retype watch
+Custom configuration for the retype serve

-During retype watch
+During retype start

 , the mode